[Title and sub-title] The American Rebellion (1776)

 Valley Forge is a small village in Chester County, Pennsylvania.

-[Line 25] Golden-rod by the pasture-wall.
-A plant with a tall rod-like stem and small bright yellow flowers which, in this case, is shown growing beside a peaceful pasture-wall.
-It flowers in late summer and epitomises both the warmth and brightness of that season as well as the post-war cold or calmness of peace and death.
+[Line 25] Golden-rod by the pasture-wall: a plant with a tall rod-like stem and small bright yellow flowers which, in this case, is shown growing beside a peaceful pasture-wall.
+It flowers in late summer and epitomises both the warmth and brightness of that season and the post-war cold or calmness of peace and death.

 ©Peter Keating 2003 All rights reserved